Zypherion-Technologies/UnConfuserEx/README.md

 The upstream version was already useful, but a few cases kept showing up.

 One was the LZMA path.
 Some samples hand you bytes that look like the constants/resources payload, but the LZMA properties are nonsense.
 If you pass that straight into the decoder, you get stupid dictionary sizes and eventually exceptions like array dimensions exceeding the supported range.
-So the local version checks the properties, caps the dictionary size, caps the uncompressed size, and bails before the decoder allocates something ridiculous.
+So this version checks the properties, caps the dictionary size, caps the uncompressed size, and bails before the decoder allocates something ridiculous.

 ```text
 LZMA properties => CE FD 62 5F 9F